In Vivo: Within the Living

 – 4:00 pm

-In Vivo is curated by Taryn Möller Nicoll and will open with a public opening reception at the University Art Gallery on Thursday, February 5th, 4:00 pm - 6:00 pm.
+In Vivo: Within the Living is curated by Taryn Möller Nicoll, with assistant curators Emma McKillips and Nicola Morasch, and will open with a public reception at the University Art Gallery on Thursday, February 5, 4:00–6:00 PM.
+The show will be on view through Saturday, March 14, 2026.

-Finally, revealing lesser-known symbioses between art and science is of value for student populations.
-As technology continues to advance at an unprecedented rate, awareness of viable and relevant careers in the arts is increasingly important for creative students across the United States.
-This exhibition highlights several alternative career options offered by medical illustration graduate programs today—granting artistically inclined students a fresh perspective on how their skills could aid science, education and patients in a profound way.
+Revealing the lesser-known symbiosis between art and science is particularly meaningful for student audiences.
+As technology continues to advance at an unprecedented pace, awareness of viable and impactful careers in the arts is increasingly important.
+This exhibition highlights several alternative career options offered by medical illustration graduate programs today; granting artistically inclined students a fresh perspective on how their skills could aid science, education and patients in a profound way.

 Additional programming: